rcode5/elasticsearcher/README.md

 ## Connecting to Elasticsearch

 Elasticsearch's ruby client looks for ELASTICSEARCH_URL to specify where to point queries.
+This should be set in `.env.local` if you're using something other than the default `localhost:9200`

 When we run our test server, the test cluster looks for several other environment variables (see [elasticsearch-extensions gem](https://github.com/elastic/elasticsearch-ruby/blob/master/elasticsearch-extensions/lib/elasticsearch/extensions/test/cluster.rb) for details).
 In this app, we leverage